Areas of Expertise

 - Gulf of Mexico

 Growing up in Minnesota, Alexis developed a love and passion for outdoor adventures.
-She has always been drawn to the water; back then it was freshwater lakes, and now it is the salty Gulf coast.
+She has always loved the water; back then it was freshwater lakes, and now it is the salty Gulf coast.
 It was through her experiences studying marine biology along the Texas coast that she became interested in wetlands, restoration and how adding a dollar value to ecosystems can create a compelling argument for protection and conservation.
 This drove her to pursue a master’s degree in coastal environmental management and to better understand what it takes to find solutions to complicated environmental problems.

 - Masters of Environmental Management, Duke University